sharif26/CVACEdit/README.md

 # CVACEdit

 This is mobile app which helps public works people to manage the status of the fields located at Chesterfield Valley Athletic center.
 This app is build on hybrid ionic platform.
+Due to hybrid platform, it also works on any andriod device.

 The first tab loads the gis/map view of the CVAC fields where color red means closed and green means open. iframe is used to load the gis view from http://mapping.chesterfield.mo.us/apps/CVACviewer/ which is build on ESRI's ARCgis platform.